-The most important factor in your decision of where to live in Canada will most likely be the place or province that offers the best job opportunities related to your occupation.
-While it's certainly true that because there are larger amounts of businesses in cities which means more positions which need to be filled, competition for those positions will be a lot harder.
+The most crucial factor in deciding where to live in Canada will most likely be the place or province that offers the best job opportunities related to your occupation.
+While it's true that because there are more significant businesses in cities, more positions need to be filled, competition for those positions will be a lot harder.
 Many open positions in smaller cities or towns are open because they desperately need to fill that position, which gives you a much better chance of success.

-Canadian citizens nearing retirement tend to want to see out there golden years in a more peaceful setting, which means they will move away from bustling cities to smaller towns.
-This creates the situation of a population who spends money, but doesn't work.
-This creates opportunities, because restaurants need managers and servers, construction companies need engineers, carpenters, plumbers, electricians, and the list goes on and on.
+Canadian citizens nearing retirement tend to want to see out their golden years in a more peaceful setting, which means they will move away from bustling cities to smaller towns.
+This creates the situation of a population that spends money but doesn't work.
+On the other hand, this creates opportunities because restaurants need managers and servers, and construction companies need engineers, carpenters, plumbers, electricians, etc.

-It is estimated that by 2036 only 62% of the Canadian population will be participating in the workforce.
-This will place a massive burden on government spending, which is also why the Canadian government has set such high immigration targets.
-They want skilled young immigrants to help build the economy as well as start families that will become a part of the Canadian economic boom going forward.
+By 2036 only 62% of the Canadian population will participate in the workforce.
+This will significantly burden government spending, which is also why the Canadian government has set high immigration targets.
+They want skilled young immigrants to help build the economy and start families that will become a part of the Canadian economic boom in the future.

 Quality of Life

 A view of mountain peaks from wherever you are, rivers and forests surrounding your town, children playing in the streets.
-A lot of people believe these luxuries are a thing of the past.
-More and more people are finding this kind of life still exists in small town Canada.
-In a survey of the best communities in Canada, two thirds were towns or small cities with a population of less than 40,000 people.
-These communities are safe, have high incomes and are experiencing a strong population growth.
+While many believe these are luxuries from a bygone era, the reality is that more and more people are finding this kind of life still exists in small-town Canada.

 - Burlington (Ontario) - a quick search yielded over 5,000 employment opportunities in this small city.
-Only a few minutes drive from the world famous Niagara falls and the US border, the average three bedroom house goes for $659,900 due to its close proximity to Buffalo and Toronto.
-OUR PICK OF THE WEEK!
+Only a few minute's drive from the world-famous Niagara falls and the US border, the average three-bedroom house costs $659,900 due to its proximity to Buffalo and Toronto.

-- Canmore (Alberta) - The ultimate picturesque small town nestled in the snow capped Rocky Mountains, Canmore has positions for Cooks, Carpenters, Bakers, Hotel Managers, Restaurant managers and much more.
-Apartments start as low as $88,000 and family homes go for an average of $676,000, not too bad when you consider the average income per household is $113,230.
+- Canmore (Alberta) - The ultimate picturesque small town nestled in the snow-capped Rocky Mountains, Canmore has positions for Cooks, Carpenters, Bakers, Hotel Managers, Restaurant Managers, and more.
+Apartments start as low as $88,000, and family homes go for an average of $676,000, which is not too bad when you consider the average income per household is $113,230.

-- Weyburn (Saskatchewan) - openness, blue skies and calm plains that run for hundreds of kilometres surround Weyburn.
-Opportunities are aplenty for nurses, doctors, cooks, food and beverage serves and most of all, truck drivers.
-The average home costs a mere $279,000 and the average household income is $79,502, we will leave the rest up to you
+- Weyburn (Saskatchewan) - openness, blue skies, and calm plains that run for hundreds of kilometers surround Weyburn.
+Opportunities are aplenty for nurses, doctors, cooks, food and beverage serves, and most of all, truck drivers.
+The average home costs a mere $279,000, and the average household income is $79,502.
+We will leave the rest up to you.

 Because so many immigrants are attracted to the bright lights and opportunities of the big city, the IRCC has implemented several immigration programs to incentivize skilled foreigners to choose smaller towns as their immigration destination.